 Polling provided by Change Research, a Public Benefit Corporation, per a poll of 1304 men, 671 in a ten-county area of southwest Pennsylvania and 633 nationally in the United States.
 Sample demographics reflect the population for age, education, and ethnicity.
 Survey conducted online September 24 - 29, 2018.
-This report reflects only the results of the national sample.
+This report reflects only the results of the southwest PA sample.

-Domestic violence, sexual assault and sexual harassment are personal issues to the majority of men of men acknowledge that domestic violence, sexual assault, and sexual harassment against omen are common experiences.
+Domestic violence, sexual assault and sexual harassment are personal issues to the majority of men

+71% of men in SWPA acknowledge that domestic violence, sexual assault, and sexual harassment against women are common experiences.

-say that they or someone close to them has say that they or someone close to their personal experiences of victimization.
+74% say that they or someone close to them has personal experiences of victimization.

-- 58% of domestic violence
+- 60% of domestic violence

 - 56% of sexual harassment

-- 45% of sexual assault
+- 49% of sexual assault

-say it's important to believe women who speak publicly about their experience with harassment or abuse.
+81% say it's important to believe women who speak publicly about their experience with harassment or abuse.

-of men believe that violence against women and girls can be prevented.
+86% of men believe that violence against women and girls can be prevented.

-agree that "Men like me have an important role to play in preventing violence and barassment against women." harassment against women."
+89% agree that "Men like me have an important role to play in preventing violence and harassment against women."